 After the camp day, staff clean the school and prepare for the next day.
 They also attend a daily staff meeting.

 Each evening ends with worship.

 Staff must be present for the entire session including staff training and the closing service.
+If you cannot be present for the entire time, you cannot serve on staff.
 No exceptions will be made.

 Pre-Camp Staff Training

 Staff arrive on Saturday morning and spend the weekend getting to know one another and learning about their role.

 Staff stay at Greensboro Elementary School where we hold camp.

 Boys and girls have separate sleeping spaces, and everyone sleeps on air mattresses.
 If you do not have an air mattress, one will be provided.

 Staff eat breakfast, lunch, and their first snack with the campers.
 After the camp day, staff have another snack and dinner together.
 Dinner is provided by churches and groups from around the state.